The Art of Living Lost: Secrets Behind the Fall of Wonder Woman

 Kids are good.
 Mr. Rogers is happy.
 Work is humming along.

-My grocery bag did break on Monday but the experience did not yield a lost to joy moment.
+My grocery bag broke on Monday, but the experience did not yield a moment of joy.

 So?
 I’ve got nothing.
 Except,